Which Organism Can Be A Bloodborne Pathogen

 Survival Outside the Body

 Worth knowing: not every organism lasts long outside blood.
-Consider this: hBV is tough.
-Plasmodium doesn't survive long outside a host, which is why malaria needs a mosquito or direct transfusion.
-HIV is fragile and dies fast when it dries.
+HBV is tough.
+So hIV is fragile and dies fast when it dries.
+On the flip side, Plasmodium doesn't survive long outside a host, which is why malaria needs a mosquito or direct transfusion.
 This difference is why cleanup rules aren't one-size-fits-all.

 Common Mistakes